What do observant Orthodox Jews, Seventh-Day-Adventist Christians, and Muslims have in common? (And no, this is not the set-up for a punchline).

 Under both the federal Title VII anti-discrimination statute, and the New Jersey Law Against Discrimination (the “NJLAD”), employers must allow employees time off for religious observances, as long as such accommodation is “reasonable” and does not impose an “undue hardship” upon the employer.

 So what amounts to an “undue hardship” allowing an employer to refuse a request for religious observance?
-Unfortunately, this depends upon the specific facts of the case and the jurisdiction of the court.
-Generally speaking, federal law is more employer-friendly, due to a Supreme Court case that defined “undue hardship” as an accommodation that imposes a “more than de minimus” — or minimal — burden on the employer’s operations.
+It all depends upon the specific facts of the case and the jurisdiction of the court.
+Generally speaking, federal law is more employer-friendly, due to a Supreme Court case that defined “undue hardship” as an accommodation that imposes just a “more than de minimus” — or minimal — burden on the employer’s operations.

 In contrast, the NJLAD and related caselaw defines undue hardship more severely to include “accommodations requiring unreasonable expense or difficulty,” that result in an employee being unable to perform the essential functions of his or her designated job, or that require “unreasonable interference with the safety or efficient operation of the workplace.”

-What counts as an accommodation for religious reasons?
+What counts as a reasonable accommodation for religious reasons?

 Instead, employees should accept accommodations that allow them to remain observant while minimizing the expense and disruption to the employer.
 Such accommodations may include: